The Medical Gaze - 2023

 Materials: Digitally scanned Lithographs / Programming code / Camera

-An interactive gazing installation, made from cutting up the historical prestige of doctors liothgraph portraits taken from the historial medical archive of the Wellcome Trust Collection.
-Through digital collage and animation presenting an alternative, personal and patient oriented perspective on the historial and still prevalent dehumanising medical gaze.
+An interactive gazing installation, made from cutting up the prestige of doctors lithograph portraits taken from the historical medical archive of the Wellcome Trust Collection.
+Through digital collage and animation presenting an alternative, personal and patient oriented perspective on the historical and still prevalent dehumanising medical gaze.
 A way of seeing that ignores the person or their desires and fixates on the body to be "fixed" to conform.

 Research/Background